Last Updated on August 31, 2023

 Big, year-long goals have the tendency to reduce our happiness.
 Throughout the entire journey, it’s easy to say, “I’m just not there yet.
 But when I get there, I’ll be satisfied,” creating an unhealthy longing, and a constant if-I-can-just-get-there-I’ll-be-happy mentality.
 Not to mention the crippling disappointment that comes if you never achieve it at all.

 Big goals can sometime distract us from long term progress.
 That’s a strange statement, I know.
-But when we are yearly setting goals for ourselves, we’re essentially bouncing year to year, checking things off a lifetime bucket list.
+But when we are setting yearly goals for ourselves, we’re essentially bouncing year to year, checking things off a lifetime bucket list.
 Running a marathon or losing 20 pounds are awesome accomplishments, but what of them?
 Was the motivation just to be able to say you did something?
-Or was your intent to become healthier?
+Or was the intent to become healthier?
 Because simply setting a goal to lose 20 pounds frees you to return to old habits once complete, and merely creates a happy year that you can look back on and be proud of as you return to your old ways in the following year, and shift your focus to a new, standalone goal.

 Big goals can unnecessarily lock us in.
-Back to the marathon example: you set for yourself a goal to run a marathon in 2018.
+Back to the marathon example: you set for yourself a goal to run a marathon in 2020.
 You start strong of course, but three months in, you meet a group of awesome people in town who are really into soccer.
 They invite you to play with them.
 You love soccer, but have never had anyone to play with.
 You finally have the opportunity you’ve been waiting for, and playing with your new friends would give you the healthy cardio you need.
 But you committed to a marathon 4 months ago.
 And you can’t break your promise to yourself.
-So you keep training and miss out something that could have been really special, and somewhat inline with your intent – which was to live a healthier life – just because you set a big, lofty goal back in January.
+So you keep training and miss out on something that could have been really special, and somewhat inline with your intent – which was to live a healthier life – just because you set a big, lofty goal back in January.

 So there’s nothing wrong with setting goals, but big New Years Resolutions aren’t the most effective approach – even if you wind up getting to throw a “26.2” sticker on your car.
 What does work?